cloudpassion1801/assignment/README.md

 #### Quick Run prerequisite

-a) Install Azure cli .
+a) Should have a valid Azure account and subscriptions & Install Azure cli .
 You can view documetation [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) .

 b) Should have created a SP(Servic principle) in Azure with Contributor Access to help terraform create resources .
 You can find details [here](https://github.com/anurag4517/assignment#code-for-creating-sp-for-azure) .

-This README.md walks you through quickly running the code .
-If you want to see complete CI/CD process go here .
+c) Docker should be installed locally on system.

+### CI/CD Process
+Step 1 : Ensure that you have full filled CI/CD prerequisite .

+Step 2 : Run Jenkins Server Locally .
+Ideally we should have a Jenkins CI server running where we would configure our job , but here we are running it locally via docker container .

+Step 3 : Configure Jenkins credentiails .

+Step 4 : Create a PR to deploy infra to stagging environment

+Step 5 : Validate app in statgging environment and once validated merge PR to main to deploy it to prod

+Step 6 : Validate app in prod environment.

 ### Entire CI/CD prerequisite

 For complete CI/CD examination you need to have below things

-a) Should have a valid Azure account and subscriptions.
+a) Should have a valid Azure account and subscriptions & Install Azure cli .
+You can view documetation [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) .

 b) Should have created a SP(Servic principle) in Azure with Contributor Access to help terraform create resources .
+You can find details [here](https://github.com/anurag4517/assignment#code-for-creating-sp-for-azure) .

-c) Docker should be installed in System
+c) Docker should be installed locally on system.

+d) Run Jenkins Server Locally .
+Ideally we should have a Jenkins CI server running where we would configure our job , but here we are running it locally via docker container .

+e)  Configure Jenkins credentiails .

 ### Code for creating SP for Azure